MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 Because the WDF power state machine is slightly different, you might need to make minor modifications to the code.

-In particular, NDIS assumes that a device initializes in D0.
-However, WDF assumes that a device initializes in D3, and supports an explicit [**EVT_WDF_DEVICE_D0_ENTRY**](https://msdn.microsoft.com/library/windows/hardware/ff540848) callback function as part of device initialization.
+Specifically, in its [*MiniportInitializeEx*](https://msdn.microsoft.com/library/windows/hardware/ff559389) callback function, an NDIS miniport driver performs one-time initialization tasks as well as work to bring the device to the D0 state.
+Then, it repeats the work to go to D0 in its [*OID_PNP_SET_POWER*](https://msdn.microsoft.com/library/windows/hardware/ff569780) handler.

+In contrast, a WDF client performs one-time initialization tasks in event callbacks before [**EVT_WDF_DEVICE_D0_ENTRY**](https://msdn.microsoft.com/library/windows/hardware/ff540848), during which the device is in a low-power state.
+Then it does the work to go to D0 in [**EVT_WDF_DEVICE_D0_ENTRY**](https://msdn.microsoft.com/library/windows/hardware/ff540848).

+To summarize, in WDF, you put your "go to D0" code in one place, instead of two.

+For details on the callback sequence, see [Power-Up Sequence for an Network Adapter WDF Client Driver](power-up-sequence-for-ndis-wdf-client-driver.md).

-Similarly, a WDF client driver never receives OID_PM_PARAMETERS.
+Similarly, a WDF client driver never receives [**OID_PM_PARAMETERS**](https://msdn.microsoft.com/library/windows/hardware/ff569768).

-Instead, the driver queries the necessary WoL configuration from the NETPOWERSETTINGS object.
+Instead, the driver queries the necessary wake-on-LAN (WoL) configuration from the NETPOWERSETTINGS object.
 To access this object, call [**NetAdapterGetPowerSettings**](netadaptergetpowersettings.md) from [*EVT_WDF_DEVICE_ARM_WAKE_FROM_S0*](https://msdn.microsoft.com/library/windows/hardware/ff540843) and related callback functions.
 For example:

 ```ManagedCPlusPlus
 NTSTATUS